Bhale Dongalu

-Bhale Dongalu is a 2008 Telugu-language black comedy con film directed by K. Vijaya Bhaskar.
-It is produced by Sakhamuri Panduranga Rao and Bellamkonda Suresh on Sri Lakshmi Devi Productions banner.
+Bhale Dongalu is a 2008 Telugu-language black comedy con film directed by K. Vijaya Bhaskar and co-produced by Bellamkonda Suresh on Sri Lakshmi Devi Productions banner.
 A remake of the film Bonnie and Clyde and the Hindi film Bunty Aur Babli (2005), the film stars Tarun, Ileana, Jagapati Babu and music composed by K.M.
 Radha Krishnan.
 It received mixed reviews upon release.

 Plot

 The film begins with Ramu, a young charm with lofty dreams of becoming a business tycoon.
 However, his middle-class father always warns him regarding his livelihood and proclaims him to acquire a fine job.
 Similarly, Jyothi, a pretty girl, aspires to become a top-most model, but her elders forcibly fix her alliance.
 So, the two quit the house to make their dreams come true and become acquainted on the train journey.
 On board, they stand on the road as a thief steals their baggage.
 Presently, the pair split on their ways where they face backlash.
 A pawn vendor deceives Ramu, and the beauty contest judges kick off Jyothi.
 At night, the duet reconciles at the railway station and mutually shares their grief.
 Thus, the match discerns the mainstream of the world and chooses the path of crime with the title Romeo & Juliet.

 From there, the twosome begins swindling the elite parties, helping needy people, fruitfully making con after con, and falling in love.
 Presently, they shift to Hyderabad and, en route, amiable to cute kid Chinnari.
 Forthwith, they wittily loot a showroom owned by a bloodthirsty drug kingpin, Veeraraju, who incenses him and ascertains to hunt them regardless.
 Besides, the department charges DCP Yugandhar, a jokester, to seize Romeo & Juliet.
 Veeraraju browbeats Yugandhar regarding Romeo & Juliet when he flares up on him that panicky Veeraraju.
 Plus, Yugandhar challenges to get hold of him along with Romeo & Juliet.

 Meanwhile, Romeo & Juliet knows that Chinnari is an ailed heart patient who must get operated on soon, for which ₹1000000 is necessary.
 Hence, they directly practice Veeraraju by sticking fake drugs to him, and his men continuously chase them.
 Following the night, Yugandhar encounters Romeo & Juliet in an unbeknownst pub and makes fun of them.
 The next day, Veeraraju rages at Yugandhar and accuses him of mingling with Romeo & Juliet, and even higher officials give him an ultimatum.
 Parallelly, Romeo & Juliet succeeds in helping pay for Chinnari's surgery and attempts to abscond.
 Unfortunately, Veeraraju captures them when Yugandhar rescues them and apprehends them.
 Now Veeraraju ploys to slaughter Yugandhar with Romeo & Juliet and plants a bomb at the Police Station, which explodes.
 Here, Yugandhar tactically makes the counterattack by skipping Romeo & Juliet from prison, destroying their criminal career, and returning to their home.
 At last, Veeraraju is in prison, Yugandhar transfers to traffic, and the turtle dove's parents decide to knit them.
 Finally, the movie ends on a happy note with the marriage of Ramu & Jyothi.